-212. As set forth in Section IX in the Findings of Fact above, which is incorporated fully herein, the Plan complies in all respects with the applicable requirements of section 1129 of the Bankruptcy Code (other than section 1129(a)(8) of the Bankruptcy Code), including, without limitation, because it was proposed in good faith.
+224. As set forth in Section VIII of the Findings of Fact above, which is incorporated fully herein, the Plan complies in all respects with the applicable requirements of section 1129 of the Bankruptcy Code (other than section 1129(a)(8) of the Bankruptcy Code).
 Notwithstanding section 1129(a)(8), the Plan may still be confirmed because it does not discriminate unfairly, and is fair and equitable, with respect to Class 5, the only impaired Class that did not accept the Plan.